julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 | **Current**        | ❌ No. The data was collected in 2016.
 While it can still reveal usage patterns, it may not reflect current trends in smart device engagement.         |
 | **Cited**          | ✅ Yes citation: Furberg, R., Brinton, J., Keating, M., & Ortiz, A. (2016).
 Crowd-sourced Fitbit datasets 03.12.2016-05.12.2016 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.53894       |

-TBD:

-I will answer the following questions
+## Is this Good Data?

+Reasons why for categorizing it as good data:
+- This meets the criteria for size validation.
+According to the **Central Limit Theoreum (CLT)** in the field of probability and statistics, a sample of 30 is the smallest sample size for which the CLT is still valid.
+- This data is credible as the dataset was created by researchers affiliated with RTI International, a reputable nonprofit research institute.
+The dataset had a transparent methodology including participant consent.
+Although the DOI was not referenced on kaggle, the dataset has a DOI through zenodo, ensuring it can be reliably cited and accessed.
+Zenodo is operated by CERN and OpenAIRE, providing a trusted platform for research data.
+- Although technically self-reported, the data itself is device-generated, making it inherently more objective than traditional self-report surveys.
+- No PII was retained in the final dataset, so the dataset does not expose privacy or security concerns.
+- This data is licensed for public domain: https://creativecommons.org/publicdomain/zero/1.0/

+Reasons for categorizing it as bad data:
+- Although the dataset meets the minimum for size validation, it is only the minimum.
+To increase the reliability of the sample size accurately reflecting the general population, we should increase the sample size.
+- Although no PII was retained in the final dataset, it is hard to know if this dataset matches the general population without age, gender, location or other demographic factors.
+It is also hard to know if this dataset matches the general population as far as disabilities.
+- Because submission was manual and not done in a controlled setting, there is potential for data corruption, omission, variability in device models, and user misunderstandings leading to misreporting during export.

+More questions to answer:
 - How is the data organized?
 Is it in long or wide format?
-- Are there issues with bias or credibility in this data?
-  - Yes, according to the **Central Limit Theoreum (CLT)** in the field of probability and statistics, a sample of 30 is the smallest sample size for which the CLT is still valid.
-To increase the reliability of the sample size accurately reflecting the general population, we should increase the sample size.
-  - Yes, the gender, age, and disability status are not noted.
 - How are you addressing licensing, privacy, security, and accessibility?
-  - Licensing: this data is public domain. https://creativecommons.org/publicdomain/zero/1.0/
-  - Privacy:
-  - Security:
   - Accessibility:
-- How did you verify the data’s integrity?
 - How does it help you answer your question?
 - Are there any problems with the data?